Dillweed Namespace Stewardship Office · Operations Charter

 Identity Verification

 The DNSO confirms the registrant controls the domain or organizational identity associated with the capability endpoint.
-This may be accomplished through DNS TXT record verification, organizational contact confirmation, or equivalent mechanism.
+This is typically accomplished through DNS TXT record verification using a DNSO-issued challenge string at a DNSO-published record name, organizational contact confirmation against a published address of record, or an equivalent mechanism agreed with the registrant at the start of the attestation.

 3